Frequently Asked Questions

 Summer College students: You can view your grades in OPUS after the fully graded date for each session.

-Can Pre-College students schedule an admissions interview while on campus?
+Can Pre-College students schedule an admissions interview or schedule a tour of the campus?

 Will I need to buy textbooks?